stephan-klein/supersonic/docs/steroids/cli/debugging/logging.md

 <img src="/img/tooling/connect-screen/logs-screen.png" width="900">

-Let's first take a look at the Logs view in the Steroids [Connect Screen](/tooling/connect-screen/), which is what you'll use to view your collected logs.
+Let's first take a look at the Logs view in the Steroids [Connect Screen][connect-screen-guide], which is what you'll use to view your collected logs.

 If you open the Logs view with any Supersonic app running, you'll probably see quite a bit of logs collected automatically.